hscells/hscells.github.io/ai-notes/probability-theory.md

 In this example, we sum the probabilities of *toothache* or *cavity*, plus the hidden variable, *Catch.*

-$2^n$ probabilities are needed for binary variables; if we want to calculate a joint probability $P(x_1,\ldots ,x_n)$ by enumeration based on the joint probability distribution table.
+$2^n$ probabilities are needed for binary variables; if we want to calculate a joint probability $P(x_1,\ldots,x_n)$ by enumeration based on the joint probability distribution table.
 The number of probabilities needed to complete probabilistic reasoning by enumeration is exponential with respect to the number of variables.
 This makes reasoning based on the full joint distribution difficult to scale up to large domains with many variables.

 ### Normalisation